 Martin Rees, Jeweller and Pawnbroker

-The Corundum Minerals - Sapphires and Rubies
+The Corundum Minerals Sapphires and Rubies Corundum Minerals

 Although very hard, like other gems the stones are somewhat brittle, and can be cracked by a violent blow.
-However they are less prone to cleavage than diamonds, which is one reason they are so useful in industry.
+However they are less prone to this than diamonds, which is one reason they are so useful in industry.

 Cleaning